 The scope of remedies available for a patent holder can also be limited by applying the principle of damage compensation under the civil law doctrine: the fair and equitable distribution of loss.
 Damage liability aims at correcting wrongdoings between interested parties, not shifting misfortune to others.
 Therefore, the Patent Court’s decision that passed on misfortune that a patent holder suffers from drug pricing policy to generic companies violates the established principle of civil law.
 In addition, the Patent Court calculated the amount of damages on the basis of sales reduction not by lost profit by the governmental measures of drug pricing, shifting something more than the misfortune faced by Lilly Korea to the generic companies.

 The Patent Court awarded an overcompensation to Eli Lilly and Lilly Korea.
 Eli Lilly and Company (a UK company), a patentee of the subject patent (KR 195,566 A1), was already granted compensation for loss resulting from the patent infringement by two generic companies (Hanmi and Myung-In).
 When seeking such a compensation, Eli Lilly relied upon a special provision of the Patent Act, Article 128(7) under which the court may calculate a reasonable compensation on its own discretion.
 For the discretionary compensation, Eli Lilly sought a recovery of infringer’s profits that are estimated by total sales of the infringing product multiplied by the standard income rate of pharmaceutical industries, 14.2%.
-This method of estimation was accepted by the first instance courts, ordering compensation of KRW 87,890,860 by Myung-in (2014GaHap526972, 19 June 2015) and KRW 11,6440,000 by Hanmi (2014GaHap556560, 15 September 2017).
+This method of estimation was accepted by the first instance court, ordering compensation of KRW 87,890,860 by Myung-In (2014GaHap526972, 19 June 2015) and KRW 11,6440,000 by Hanmi (2014GaHap556560, 15 September 2017).
 None of the parties, the patentee, Lilly Korea, Hanmi and Myung-In, appealed to the decisions and the award was finalized.

 Then, Lilly Korea sought additional compensation on the basis of the reduction of upper price limit of Zyprexa made by a governmental agency under the National Health Insurance System (NHIS).
 Regardless of Lilly Korea’s entitlement, this additional compensation is, if awarded, an overcompensation that exceeds actual damages caused by patent infringement.
 Both Article 127(6) of the Patent Act for the discretionary compensation and Article 127(4) for infringer’s profits are special rules to mitigate the burden of proof required for a patentee when seeking a civil remedies and to ease assessing patentee’s loss inflicted by a patent infringer.
 In particular, Article 127(4) provides that the infringer’s profits are presumed to be a loss suffered by a patentee from a patent infringement.
 Therefore, when a patentee is awarded a monetary compensation by enjoying the benefits from the special rule of the Patent Act, no additional compensation may be allowed.